tommylay1902/console-weather/README.md

 # Console-Weather-Application
-simple node.js console application that calls to two APIs to figure out the temperature within your location
+Simple node.js console application that calls to two APIs to figure out the temperature within your location

 # How to use
 Make sure you have node.js installed and after cloning repository: